krishnakanthnakka/Transferable_Perturbations/README.md

 ### Results on SSD detectors

-1. We report mAP on PASCAL VOC test set before and after attack with generator trained against SqueezeNet discriminator (pretrained on ImageNet) and ImageNet data.
+1. We report mAP on PASCAL VOC test set before and after attack with generator trained against  discriminators (pretrained on ImageNet) and ImageNet data.

     | Train  | VGG16 | ResNet50 | EfficientNet | MobileNet |
     | :---:  | :---: | :---:     | :---:       | :---:     |